wazo-platform/wazo-doc/source/system/network/network.rst

 Add static network routes
 -------------------------

-Static route can't be currently added via the web interface.
-If you want static routes in your XiVO you should do the following steps described below.
-It would ensure that your static routes are applied at startup (in fact each time the network interface goes up).
+Static routes cannot be added via the web interface.
+However, you may add static routes to your XiVO by following following the steps described below.
+This procedure will ensure that your static routes are applied at startup (i.e. each time the network interface goes up).

 #.
 Create the file :file:`/etc/network/if-up.d/xivo-routes`::